There is no doubt that you should use the best gun cleaning rod for your rifle if you aren’t already.

 Where Did Cleaning Rods Come From?

 Early marksmen cleaned their Kentucky Rifles with a basic Hickory rod with an undercut towards the end in the 1700s.
 Hawken rifles, which were popular among mountain men, had a threaded brass thimble fixed to the end that allowed the rifleman to attach a jag or a ball puller to their patch box.
 That might be considered the predecessor of a gun cleaning kit.
-If you are interested to learn more please check our article on how to use a gun cleaning jag.
+If you are interested to learn more please check my article on how to use a gun cleaning jag

 Because most gun cleaning rods lacked handles, the shooter needed a strong grip to push a patched ball the length of a 42′′ rifled barrel.
 And if you have a smidgeon of arthritis, you might as well forget about it.